Student Responsibilities When Requesting Disability Accommodations

 - Understand that your attendance in class is very important, even if you have significant medical issues.
 The Coordinator of Disability Services cannot override professors’ class policies regarding attendance or make up work or missed tests.
 I cannot tell a professor that they must give you more absences or excuse your past absences.
 Students with disabilities must meet the attendance requirements of class.
 Read your class syllabus carefully and make sure you understand the attendance, missed test and make up work policy.
 Talk to the professor about it.
 At some point in every class, no matter how valid the reason for the absences, a student has missed too much to be able to successfully complete the class.
 That point is at the professor’s discretion.
 If you are having disability related problems that cause you to miss class frequently, please keep your professors and the Coordinator informed.
 The Coordinator does not assume your responsibility of notifying your professor of your absences.
 It is best to inform the professor via email in advance if you will be absent and to get medical verification at the time of your absences.
 The Harris McDew Health Clinic on campus can help you get medical attention and it is free.
 The worst thing you can do is to simply stop attending class….
 The consequences to your academics and financial aid can be serious and long lasting.
 You have these options:

-- Dropping classes: You have until the midpoint of the semester to drop any class for any reason and receive a W grade and you strongly need to consider that and discuss it with your professor if you are failing or have too many absences at midsemester.
-Starting Fall Semester 2011, there will be limits on how many times a student is allowed to do this.
+Dropping classes: You have until the midpoint of the semester to drop any class for any reason and receive a W grade and you strongly need to consider that and discuss it with your professor if you are failing or have too many absences at midsemester.
+There are limits on how many times a student is allowed to do this.

-- Appealing to Withdraw after midsemester: Appealing to Withdraw from school means you are pulling out of all your classes because of a significant illness or emergency that keeps you from finishing.
+Appealing to Withdraw after midsemester: Appealing to Withdraw from school means you are pulling out of all your classes because of a significant illness or emergency that keeps you from finishing.
 If you have significant medical issues after midsemester, you can appeal to Academic Affairs to withdraw from the semester, but you must have good written verification about why you need to withdraw and you must withdraw from all your classes.
 Appealing to withdraw does not guarantee that the appeal will be approved.
 Do not wait until the last day of class to appeal to withdraw.
-Starting fall semester 2011, there will be new rules regarding this procedure also.

-- Dropping classes and withdrawing can impact your financial aid adversely.
-You should check with financial aid before making any decision.
+Dropping classes and withdrawing can impact your financial aid adversely: You should check with financial aid before making any decision.
 Financial Aid does have an appeal process if you lose aid because of a significant illness or emergency.
-Dropping classes and withdrawing can also impact your on campus housing if you fall below 9 hours and your Vocational Rehabilitation Services if you are taking less than a fulltime load of 12 hours.
+Dropping classes and withdrawing can also impact your on campus housing and your Vocational Rehabilitation Services if you are taking less than a fulltime load of 12 hours.
 Academic Affairs can set limits regarding the number of times a student can drop classes or withdraw.

 - Respect the privacy and dignity of other students who receive accommodations if you see them as you are coming and going from our office by not gossiping about them.
 Treat others as you want to be treated.